JardaMartan/mtr-provision/README.md

 2. **deployment** - create or select Webex workspace, generate activation code, deploy the code
 3. **post-deployment configuration** - create a local user on the video device

+The application is written in [React/Redux](https://react-redux.js.org) and is using [Momentum Design](https://momentum.design/components) React components.

 ## Settings

 Each of the steps requires some set of parameters which can be configured in **Settings** section: